stephentwillis/Schengen-Area/README.md

 # Travel App

+## Stephen Willis
+App credentials can be found in the Methodology readme, so much more I wanted to do for this!
+Many thanks for your kind consideration.

 ## Introduction
 To comply with EU regulations, we need to monitor the days our UK passport holding staff spend in Schengen countries.
 There is a legal limit to not exceed 90 days within the Schengen area in a rolling 180-day window.